 Why is it important to have the right commodity code?

-How do I find the right commodity code?
+How do I find the correct commodity code?

-First you need to know exactly what you will be importing.
-Some products, particularly foods, can be put together in complex ways.
+First, you need to know exactly what you will be importing or exporting.
+Some products, particularly foodstuff, can be put together in complex ways.
 It is therefore important that you have a list specifying the contents as percentages.
-Incorrect or missing information may lead to the wrong commodity code being used.
+Incorrect or lacking information may lead to an incorrect commodity code.

-You are importing pasta.
+You are importing uncooked pasta stuffed with, by weight, less than 20 % meat.
 Heading 19.02 looks like this:

 It can sometimes be difficult to find the right commodity code.
-You are welcome to contact Norwegian Customs by phone: (+47) 22 86 03 12.
+You are welcome to contact us.

 Verbal advice is not a binding decision.
 If you are looking for predictability regarding your item`s commodity code in the Customs Tariff, you can apply for a binding tariff information for the item you wish to import/export.
 This service is free of charge.